doo/scanbot-sdk-example-ionic1/README.md

+# Barcode, QR code and MRZ detector.
+Scan documents with OCR

-# Example App for Scanbot SDK Cordova Plugin with Ionic 1 Framework
+## Scanbot SDK example app for Ionic 1

 This example app shows how to integrate the Scanbot SDK Cordova Plugin with [Ionic 1 Framework](https://ionicframework.com).